andreamazz/AMBubbleTableView/README.md

-AMOptionsBubbleTextFont         // UIFont, the main bubble's text font AMOptionsUsernameFont           // UIFont, the username's text font AMOptionsButtonFont             // UIFont, the button's text font
+AMOptionsBubbleTextFont         // UIFont, the main bubble's text font AMOptionsUsernameFont           // UIFont, the username's text font AMOptionsButtonFont             // UIFont, the button's text font AMOptionsBubbleSwipeEnabled     // @(BOOL), enables the swipe detection on a cell AMOptionsBubblePressEnabled     // @(BOOL), enables the long press detection on a cell
 ```

 TODO